 The bad news is that eczema is increasingly common and makes children miserable – they don’t sleep well, they itch, they suffer and they become irritable.
 Australia and New Zealand have some of the highest incidences of eczema in the developed world – up to 25% of children are affected.
 The good news is that it is generally treatable – if you stay away from foods and skin products that irritate your child’s skin, use good chemical-free skin care, and support the immune system and gut flora.
 Moreover children usually outgrow eczema by the time they turn 6 years old.
 But what if you could reduce the risk of your child developing eczema in the first place and avoid 6 years of itchiness and suffering?

 Eczema affects up to ¼ of all infants and can last through childhood.
 Risk factors include not being breastfed, vitamin D deficiency, having parents who smoke, not spending enough time playing in dirt, antibiotics given in early life and paracetamol used in the pregnancy or early life – all of these factors affect the baby’s immune system and gut flora.
 In my experience most babies with eczema are reacting to an allergen, either a food (think dairy!) or something in their environment.
-In 80% of my young patients, the eczema improves once they are no longer exposed to cow’s milk protein – either by the breastfeeding mum avoiding all dairy in her diet or changing the formula fed baby to a non-dairy formula.
+In 80% of my young patients, the eczema improves once they are no longer exposed to cow’s milk protein [Camel Milk has proven to be highly beneficial for atopic conditions, both taken internally but also used as skin care]– either by the breastfeeding mum avoiding all dairy in her diet or changing the formula fed baby to a non-dairy formula.
 We are of course a mammal species and as such have evolved to drink the milk of our mothers.
 No other mammalian species drinks milk from a different species.
 Imagine an elephant calf suckling on a giraffe or a calf on a cat.
 It is just not done.
 Each species produces the optimal milk for their own young – with growth factors, immune cells and hormones, designed specifically for their babies.
 So it is no surprise that cow’s milk does not agree with many human infants and they may react with eczema.

 So here are my recommendations for eczema prevention: